Pieter-127/Pieter-127/README.md

 My name is Pieter and I'm an android dev, trying to learn as much as possible.

-- 🔭 I’m currently working on learning as much of android as possible, I have a full-time job and do side projects when I find time.
+- 🔭 I’m currently working on compose and whatever comes from doing that.
 - 🌱 I’m currently learning flutter and trying to learn some backend development as well, although finding time for everything is always a challenge.
 - 👯 I’m looking to collaborate on anything making use of kotlin and material design.
 - 💬 Ask me about my profile picture (you'll get a random reply because I don't really know where it's from, it's followed me for years)